Verification of educational documents

 The following are examples of fraudulent documents:

-• Certificates or other documentation that have been considered/evaluated by acknowledged verification offices, and where there is well-founded suspicion of fraud.
+- Diplomas, certificates, transcripts of records, or other documentation that have been considered/evaluated by acknowledged verification offices, and where there is a well-founded suspicion of fraud.

 Complaint

-If you do not agree with the decision made, you can appeal the decision to the S.V.P Dean of Graduate Education by sending a written complaint explaining why you disagree.
+If the applicant does not agree with the decision made, the applicant can appeal the decision to the S.V.P.
+Dean of Graduate Education by sending a written complaint explaining why they disagree.
 The complaint must be sent to Mscadmissions@adm.dtu.dk within 2 weeks after the receipt of the decision on the application.